-What is the extended mind and why is it important?
+What is the extended mind and why is it important for teachers to consider?

 Andy Clark's extended mind thesis, originally published by Oxford University Press, in many ways was a hallmark paper.
 If you haven't watched one of his youtube interviews I thoroughly recommend you do so.
 His everyday examples of extended cognition capture the very essence of his philosophy.
 You'll hear many examples of how external resources are used to scaffold internal processes of the mind.

 The extended cognition theory (Clark and Chalmers) states that we think not only with our brains, but with our bodies, the tools and technologies we use and the spaces in which we learn and work.
 Cognition is essentially shaped by action and experience.
 Our brain-centric culture, where intelligence is believed to be innate, individual, and internal, makes this theory particularly relevant for children.
 Children don't always conjure up new thoughts, action plays a central role in developing our cognitive processes.